 Does investment in a distorted story mean the storyteller is not a valuable person worthy of love and compassion?
 I hope not.
 I’ve my own set of distorted stories.
 I think we all have.

 Other, very dangerous people deliberately manipulate with story.
 They invalidate yours in favor of theirs.
-They tell you you’re wrong, you didn’t understand, you’re too sensitive, you’re too dramatic, you’re too crazy; you’re unfair, mean, disloyal, bad, a liar.
+They tell you you’re wrong, you didn’t understand, you’re too sensitive, you’re too dramatic, you’re too crazy; you’re hateful, bigoted, disloyal, a liar.
 They tell you your story didn’t happen, that they didn’t hit you, even though there’s blood in your mouth.

 Maybe the most important thing is to be aware that much of what’s happening in our head is a story.
 It might be partly true.
 It might not be.
 It’s certainly part of something larger than our point of view.
 Our feelings are ours and we need to honor them, but our thoughts about our feelings can become a real problem.